Actyx/Actyx/web/developer.actyx.com/blog/2020-09-21-designing-csharp-pond.md

 // Later:
 new FishBuilder(fishId, initialState)
+  .subscribeTo<ISomeForeignEvent>(
+    someForeignEvents,
-  .subscribeTo<ISomeForeignEvent>(someForeignEvents, (state, event) => state.consumeSomeForeignEvent(event))
+    (state, event) => state.consumeSomeForeignEvent(event)
+  )
   .build()
 ```

 If `ISomeForeignEvent` covers different concrete types, `updateWith` may have to use `instanceof`
 checks to find out what to do.
+(Or, more elegantly, a `switch` on the input.)
+In turn, the
-In turn, the producer’s code does not have to be touched: All logic
-lives on our side, the consumer’s side.
+producer’s code does not have to be touched: All logic lives on our side, the consumer’s side.

-### Making it nicer
+### Shortcuts

 It’s very simple to add a shortcut for the case where we put the logic into events: